-This guide provides information on the Federal income tax position of individuals who own Old Mutual International investment linked life insurance and capital redemption policies but in the future become resident in Canada for tax purposes.
+This guide provides information on the Federal income tax position of individuals who own Quilter International investment linked life insurance and capital redemption policies but in the future become resident in Canada for tax purposes.
 This includes:

 - Canadian nationals returning to Canada or